kennyfraser/wp-sync-test/_pages/test-page-1.md

 permalink: https://gitsync.mmdev2.ca/test-page-1/
 published: true
 ---
-.4

-In this tutorial you install and deploy a containerized Ruby on Rails app named Oinker.
+!In this tutorial you install and deploy a containerized Ruby on Rails app named Oinker.
 With the Oinker app you can post 140-character messages to the internet.

 With this tutorial you will learn: